lwlee2608/learn-neo4j/README.md

 ### `cmd/learn-neo4j`

 Main API server.
-Starts an HTTP server (Gin) exposing REST endpoints for querying and creating companies, chips, and relationships in the graph database.
+Starts an HTTP server (Gin) exposing REST endpoints for querying and creating companies and their relationships in the graph database.

 ### `cmd/seed-data`